e-apprentice/finalproject/README.md

 Session Management: Secure session data with HTTPS and secure cookies.

 Database Schema and Migrations: Keep the database schema up-to-date and ensure data integrity.
-Run migrations as needed. contribution of each member:
+Run migrations as needed.

+**contribution of each member:**

-1.AGRIMA: FRONT END OF subject.html, admin_subjects.html, adminsign.html BACKEND for connecting adminsign.html and subject_descriptions.html.
+1.AGRIMA:DESIGNING AND EXECUTING FRONT END OF subject.html, admin_subjects.html, adminsign.html BACKEND for connecting adminsign.html and subject_descriptions.html.

-2.SANSKRITI:FRONT END OF home.html,sign.html,loginhello.html, BACKEND for connecting home.html AND sign.html.
+2.SANSKRITI:DESIGNING AND EXECUTING FRONT END OF home.html,sign.html,loginhello.html, BACKEND for connecting home.html AND sign.html ,Database Hosting.

-3.PRATISTHA:FRONT END OF subject_description.html,BACKEND FOR Userlogin page, User's subject page, connecting Databse with FRONT END.
+3.PRATISTHA:DESIGNING AND EXECUTING FRONT END OF subject_description.html,BACKEND FOR Userlogin page, User's subject page, connecting Databse with FRONT END.

-Contribution:
+**Integration of Database with website was done collectively by all three of us**

+**Contribution:**

 To contribute to this project, please fork the repository, make your changes, and submit a pull request.
 For detailed contribution guidelines, refer to CONTRIBUTING.md.